OctopusDeploy/blog/blog/2024-07/crowdstrike-takeaways/index.md

 - [Crowdstrike IT outage explained by a Windows developer](https://www.youtube.com/watch?v=wAzEJxOo1ts)
 - The follow-up [Crowdstrike update: Lessons learned from a Microsoft engineer](https://www.youtube.com/watch?v=ZHrayP-Y71Q)
-- And he read Crowdstrike’s [preliminary post incident review](https://www.crowdstrike.com/blog/falcon-content-update-preliminary-post-incident-report/) (PIR)
+- And he read Crowdstrike’s [preliminary post-incident review](https://www.crowdstrike.com/blog/falcon-content-update-preliminary-post-incident-report/) (PIR)

 Watching these videos raises a deeper philosophical discussion about third-party kernel drivers.
 While perfectly valid, I’m neither expert nor qualified to discuss that topic.

 This post isn't about what Crowdstrike should have done.
-Instead, I use the video resources to provide context and takeaways we can apply to our teams and organizations.
+Instead, I use the resources to provide context and takeaways we can apply to our teams and organizations.

 ## Background context